pgadmin-org/pgadmin4/docs/en_US/config_py.rst

   needed.

-* ``config_local.py``: This file is read after ``config_distro.py`` and is intended for end users to change any default or packaging specific settings that they may wish to adjust to meet local preferences or standards.This file is optional, and may be created by users in the same directory as ``config.py`` if needed.
+* ``config_local.py``: This file is read after ``config_distro.py`` and is intended for the owner of the installation to change any default or packaging specific settings that they may wish to adjust to meet local preferences or standards.This file is optional, and may be created by users in the same directory as ``config.py`` if needed.